gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 : This value holds the length of the Payload in bytes plus 4.

 Payload: variable length
-: This holds the encrypted data in one or more DTLS 1.3 Records {{RFC9147}}.
+: This holds the encrypted data as one DTLS 1.3 Records {{RFC9147}}.

 Padding: 0, 8, 16, or 24 bits
 : If the length of the Payload is not a multiple of 4 bytes, the sender